jkingharman/grey-api/README.md

 bundle install
 ```

-You'll then need to step through some setup.
-Create a Postgres database for the API
-by running (e.g): ```createdb grey-api-test``` from your shell.
-Next configure
+You'll then need some setup.
+Create a Postgres database for the API by running (e.g): ```createdb grey-api-test``` from your shell.
+Next configure your environment:
-your environment:

 ```
 export DATABASE_URL="[your test DB URL here]" export API_KEY="[your dummy API key here]"
 ```

-Finally, migrate with:
+Finally, migrate:

 ```
 rake environment